aaroajg/Video-Meme-Generator/README.md

 ## What this app should do

-We'd like for you to build tiny app called the "Vintage Meme Machine".
-It will be a tool that allows user to overlay text on a video, and capture or share it.
+We'd like for you to build a tiny app called the "Vintage Meme Machine".
+It will be a tool that allows users to overlay text on a video, and capture or share it.

 __These are the basic requirements:__